Scotch bonnet

 Care notes

-Culture is identical to habanero.
-EC 2.0-3.0 mS/cm. pH 5.5-6.5.
-Temperature: 24–32°C (C. chinense; needs sustained warmth).
-High light (DLI 18-28 mol/m2/day).
+Culture is much like habanero.
+EC 2.0-3.0 mS/cm. pH 5.8-6.8.
+Temperature: 24–32°C (Capsicum chinense; needs sustained warmth).
+High light (DLI 22-32 mol/m2/day).
 Plants are compact to medium (40–70 cm).
-Long season: 90-120 days from transplant to ripe fruit.
-Each plant produces 30-60 fruits.
-Harvest fully colored.
-Handle with gloves.
-For jerk seasoning: blend Scotch bonnets with allspice, thyme, green onion, garlic, ginger, soy sauce, lime juice, and brown sugar.
-The resulting paste is the marinade for jerk chicken and pork.
-For Caribbean pepper sauce: blend ripe Scotch bonnets with mustard, vinegar, garlic, and salt.
-The fruity chinense flavor is what makes Caribbean pepper sauce taste Caribbean rather than generically hot.
+Long season: 90-110 days from transplant to ripe fruit, with each plant producing 30-60 fruits.
+Harvest fully coloured and handle with gloves.
+For jerk seasoning, blend Scotch bonnets with allspice, thyme, green onion, garlic, ginger, soy sauce, lime juice and brown sugar into a marinade for jerk chicken and pork.
+For Caribbean pepper sauce, blend ripe Scotch bonnets with mustard, vinegar, garlic and salt; the fruity chinense flavour is what makes the sauce taste Caribbean rather than generically hot.
 Plants are perennial in warm conditions.
-Seeds available from Caribbean seed suppliers and mainstream pepper seed companies.

 Notable varieties